← Back to Blog

 4. Add Accountability

 Tell someone what you are doing.
-Better yet, add them as an accountability partner in SunBreak.
-If you make 3+ attempts to bypass the block, they get an email.
+Better yet, add them as an accountability partner.
+If you repeatedly try to bypass the block, they get notified.
 This adds a social cost to the revenge scrolling that makes it less appealing.

 5. Track the Results